rbontekoe/RbO.jl/docs/src/index.md

 ```@docs
 unsubscribe
 ```
-!!!note
+!!! note
-    Publisher is an immutable object. 'unscubscribe' creates a new Publisher object, and is reassigned to the variable 'nyt'.
+    Publisher is an immutable object. 'unscubscribe' creates a new Publisher object, and is reassigned to the variable 'chronicals'.

 ## createMessage